 A new state law, AB 1863, would have changed that, and would have allowed Hobbs to practice at a federally qualified health center in Wofford Heights.
 But on January 10, just nine days after the law went into effect, Governor Brown deferred its implementation to July of 2018 at the earliest—likely because of uncertainty surrounding future Medicaid reimbursements from the feds.

-Heather Berry, an LMFT at a private clinic in Lake Isabella, had been looking forward to Hobbs’s arrival.
+Heather Berry, a licensed clinical social worker at a private clinic in Lake Isabella, had been looking forward to Hobbs’s arrival.
 She says last year’s Erskine Fire left the region deeply in need of mental health care.

 “Three hundred homes burning to the ground in 48 hours,” she says.
 “People running for their lives.
 I’m seeing vets who say that the experience of living through this fire was worse than anything they had in their military careers.”